AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/docs/entrezpy-doc/source/functions/esummary_func.rst

 Supported E-Utility parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Parameters are passed as dictionary to
-:meth:`entrezpy.epost.eposter.Eposter.inquire` and are expected to be the
+:meth:`entrezpy.esummary.esummarizer.Esummarizer.inquire` and are expected to be the
 same as those for the E-Utility [0].
 For example:

 ``{{'db' : 'pubmed','id' : [11237011,12466850]}``